ktheticdev/revanced-extended-materialyou/README.md

 [j-hc](https://github.com/j-hc) for [mindetach](https://github.com/j-hc/mindetach-magisk) and the [script on which this is based on](https://github.com/j-hc/revanced-magisk-module).

 [inotia00](https://github.com/inotia00) for [revanced-extended patches](https://github.com/inotia00/revanced-patches) and [Vanced MicroG](https://github.com/inotia00/VancedMicroG) and also [mMicroG](https://github.com/inotia00/mMicroG).
+[YT-Advanced](https://github.com/YT-Advanced) for at least some hope with [ReX-patches](https://github.com/YT-Advanced/ReX-patches).

-[Gnad Gnaoh](https://github.com/gnadgnaoh) for helping me figure some stuff out.
+[Gnad Gnaoh](https://github.com/gnadgnaoh) for helping le original repo author figure some stuff out.